 You should keep good records of spending on referendum advertisements in case you reach the $13,600 threshold.

-Spending more than $100,000 means you need to file an expense return
+Spending more than $100,000 means you needed to file an expense return

-If you spend more than $100,000 on advertising for a referendum, you must complete and file a return by 17 February 2021.
+If you spent more than $100,000 on advertising for a referendum, you must complete and file a return by 17 February 2021.

 You must not spend more than $338,000 per referendum

 The spending limit for referendum advertisements is $338,000.
-If you’re advertising for both referendums, you can spend up to $338,000 on one referendum and up to $338,000 on the other referendum.
+If you were advertising for both referendums, you could spend up to $338,000 on one referendum and up to $338,000 on the other referendum.

-Costs for referendum advertisements can’t be split.
+Costs for referendum advertisements couldn't be split.
 If one advertisement covers both referendum topics, count the total towards both limits.

 Example: a $1,000 billboard could count as both $1,000 spent on the Cannabis referendum and $1,000 spent on the End of Life Choice referendum.
 If the billboard was also an election advertisement, it would be counted again as $1,000 towards the election expense limit.

-Contact us if you believe someone is breaking the referendum advertising rules for promoter statements or the referendum finance rules.
+Contact us if you believe someone broke the referendum advertising rules for promoter statements or the referendum finance rules.

-Different rules apply once voting starts, and on election day (17 October 2020).
+Different rules apply once voting started, and on election day (17 October 2020).